Graphic for

 Making Substitutions

 Substituting ingredients is a great way to adapt a recipe to your personal tastes or to work with ingredients that you have on hand.
-Here are a few tips for making substitutions in soup recipes:
+Here are a few tips for making substitutions in recipes:

 1. Substitute similar ingredients.
 If the recipe calls for a certain type of vegetable that you don’t have, try using a similar vegetable instead.
 For example, you can substitute kale for spinach or butternut squash for pumpkin.

 2. Use canned or frozen vegetables.
 If you don’t have fresh vegetables on hand, you can often use canned or frozen vegetables as a substitute.
-Just be sure to drain and rinse canned vegetables before using them and to thaw frozen vegetables (if the recipe calls for fresh) before adding them to the soup.
+Just be sure to drain and rinse canned vegetables before using them and to thaw frozen vegetables (if the recipe calls for fresh) before adding them to the recipe.

 3. Experiment with different herbs and spices.
 If you don’t have a certain herb or spice that a recipe calls for, try using a different herb or spice that you do have.
 This can be a great way to add your own personal touch to a recipe.